1. What is the difference between House and Travel basketball?

-For the Winter program, registration started on 16 September.
-Players wishing to try out for Travel teams must register by the date of the second scheduled tryout in their respective grade, which will be sometime in early to mid October.
-Players registering after October 23rd will be charged a $25 late fee.
+For the Winter program, registration starts in mid-September.
+Players wishing to try out for Travel teams must register by the date of the second scheduled tryout in their respective age division, which will be sometime in early to mid October.
+Players registering after October 15th will be charged a $25 late fee.

 9. When and where are the tryouts held?

-10. My son plays another sport in the Fall?
+10. My son or daughter plays another sport in the Fall?
 What do I do about conflicts with the Travel tryouts or practices?